rgolubtsov/dnsresolvd-multilang/README.md

 **A daemon that performs DNS lookups for the given hostname passed in an HTTP request,
 <br />with the focus on its implementation using various programming languages**

----

-**TODO:** Describe what this daemon is for, and emphasize its necessity to be tailored as a multilingual project.

----

 The following implementations are on the workbench (:small_blue_diamond: &ndash; complete, :small_orange_diamond: &ndash; planned/postponed, :cd: &ndash; in progress):

 * :small_blue_diamond: **C ([GNU libmicrohttpd](https://gnu.org/software/libmicrohttpd "GNU libmicrohttpd"))**: `src/c/`